Jason Benetti: Fox (2022–present)

-In August 2022, Benetti moved to Fox Sports and will do play by play for Fox's coverage of college football and basketball, as well as Major League Baseball.
+In August 2022, Benetti moved to Fox Sports and does play by play for Fox's coverage of college football and basketball, as well as Major League Baseball.
 Even after the move, he continued calling games for NBC Sports Chicago.

 In week 17 and 18 of the 2022 NFL season, Benetti would work his first games for the NFL on Fox, doing play-by-play as the Arizona Cardinals visited the Atlanta Falcons to start, followed by the Carolina Panthers against the New Orleans Saints in week 18 and filled-in for Brandon Gaudin, who filled-in for Wayne Larrivee on the Green Bay Packers radio network.

 Personal life

 Benetti works with the CHAT ("Communication Hope through Assistive Technology") Camp at Syracuse University's Burton Blatt Institute.
-At Syracuse’s Newhouse School, he taught sports broadcasting as an adjunct professor.
+At Syracuse's Newhouse School, he taught sports broadcasting as an adjunct professor.

-Benetti is part of the Cerebral Palsy Foundation's 'Just Say Hi' campaign.
+Benetti is part of the Cerebral Palsy Foundation's "Just Say Hi" campaign.